 B. by taking one of the reading courses especially designed for graduate students by different departments at Brown (e.g. GRMN 0220, etc.);

 C. in special circumstances, the Department's Graduate Committee may waive the requirement on the basis of the student's previous record of work in that language at the college or university level.

 D. Beyond this minimal requirement, the Department strongly encourages students to achieve a superior command of at least one other language in addition to French for the Ph.D.
 This language should be chosen for research or teaching purposes.
 (For instance, Latin for a student working in Medieval Literature or Arabic for a student of North African Literature.)
-In such cases, the Department is willing to allow students to do some advanced course work (above 1000) in that language in place of normal graduate course work or after they have taken the prelim examination.
+In such cases, the Department is willing to allow students to do some advanced course work (above 1000) in that language in place of normal graduate course work, or after they have taken the preliminary examination.

-1. THE M.A.
-THESIS
+1. The M.A.
+Thesis

 The M.A. thesis is optional.
 Students may earn the M.A. degree either by completing one year of full-time study (eight courses) and writing a thesis (an essay of 50-60 pages) or by completing two years of full-time study (sixteen courses) without a thesis.
 The majority of students opt not to write an M.A. thesis.

 A. The Ph.D. dissertation (or thesis) is primarily a demonstration of students' capacity to treat profoundly a problem of some complexity, to communicate the results of their thoughts and findings and to show the implications of the latter for the chosen field.
 In this respect, it offers ample scope for original research and creative thinking.
 At the same time it is a training exercise that enables students to perfect techniques of critical and scholarly analysis.
 It is important to maintain a sensible balance between these functions.
 The goal is to achieve a meaningful contribution to the understanding of literature, culture, or language.